churchthemes/church-theme-content/readme.txt

 = How can I make an event recur in a special way? =

-Install the [Custom Recurring Events](https://churchthemes.com/plugins/custom-recurring-events) add-on for recurrence like "every two weeks" and "third Sunday of every month".
+Install the [Church Content Pro](https://churchthemes.com/plugins/church-content-pro/) add-on for recurrence like "every two weeks" and "third Sunday of every month".

 = How can I make content show differently? =